 8. Offer a Light Snack

-One of the best ways to entice buyers to linger and notice more details of your home is to offer them food.
+One of the best ways to entice buyers to linger and notice more details of your home is to offer food.
 A light snack and coffee are all that is necessary (no need to cater a lunch).
-Providing small plates, cups, napkins with a friendly smile may provide you a little more time with the buyer and an extra opportunity to make the sale happen.
+Providing small plates, cups, and napkins with a friendly smile may provide you a little more time with the buyer and an extra opportunity to make the sale happen.